Hameeda Hossain: Early life and education

-Hameeda was born on December 28, 1936 to a Sunni Muslim family of Akhands in Hyderabad, Sindh (present-day Pakistan).
-Her father, Abdullah Shafi Muhammad Akhand was a judge posted to various cities in the British Raj.
+Hameeda was born on December 28, 1936 to a Sunni Muslim Sindhi family of Akhunds in Hyderabad, Sindh (present-day Pakistan).
+Her father, Abdullah Shafi Muhammad Akhund was a judge posted to various cities in the British Raj.
 Her mother was raised in Turkey and returned to Bengal aged sixteen where she got married.
 Hameeda was the youngest of three girls and three boys.

 The children lived with their mother in Karachi.
 She attended a convent school in Karachi.
 She graduated from Wellesley College in the US and earned a PhD from Oxford University.